Go to the main content

 Detroit, MI

-This Black-owned soul food restaurant has been serving the Motor City since 2013.
+This Black-owned Soul Food restaurant has been serving the Motor City since 2013.
 Owned by Kirsten Ussery and Erika Boyd, Detroit Vegan Soul is an Eastern Michigan destination restaurant.
 Plant-based menu mainstays include the Oyster Mushroom Po Boy, Okra Stew, and Soul Platter, featuring “Catfish” Tofu, mac ‘n’ cheese, smoked collards, candied yams, black-eyed peas, brown rice, and a cornbread muffin.

 Detroit Vegan Soul

-Photo courtesy of Detroit Vegan Soul
+Courtesy of Detroit Vegan Soul

 Trap Vegan